Iran's Khamenei backs police over Mahsa Amini protests, may signal tougher crackdown | Law-Order

 "Those who ignited unrest to sabotage the Islamic Republic deserve harsh prosecution and punishment," said Khamenei.
 The protests have not abated despite a growing death toll and an increasingly violent crackdown by security forces using tear gas, clubs and - in some cases, according to videos on social media and rights groups - live ammunition.

+In defiance of Khamenei's warning, Iranians in several cities chanted "We want regime change" and "death to Khamenei" from rooftops at night - a form of protest used in the 1979 revolution that turned Iran into an Islamic Republic.
+In an unprecedented move, high school students in a dozen cities joined the protests, refusing to attend classes and walking in the streets without compulsory headscarf.
+Videos on social media showed young girls chanting "Freedom, Freedom" in the city of Karaj.

-Protests continued across Iran on Monday, with university students staging strikes after security forces clashed with students at Tehran's prominent Sharif University on Sunday.
+Demonstrations also spread to dozens of universities, with university students staging strikes to protest a late Sunday attack by security forces at Tehran's prominent Sharif University.
 Dozens of students were arrested and many have been injured according to social media posts and videos.
-Iran's state news agency said most of arrested students were released on Monday.
-Reuters could not verify the videos and posts.

-Authorities said only doctoral students at Sharif University would be allowed on campus until further notice, state media reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)